BACK TO INDEX

 Conference version of paper "Conditions for global stability of monotone tridiagonal systems with negative feedback"

 6. L. Wang and E.D.
 Sontag.
 Further results on singularly perturbed monotone systems, with an application to double phosphorylation cycles.
 In Proc.
 IEEE Conf.
 Decision and Control, New Orleans, Dec.
 2007, pages 627-632, 2007.
-Note: Conference version of Singularly perturbed monotone systems and an application to double phosphorylation cycles.Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, biochemical networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.
+Note: Conference version of Singularly perturbed monotone systems and an application to double phosphorylation cycles.Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, reaction networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.

 7. D. Angeli and E.D.
 Sontag.
 A note on monotone systems with positive translation invariance.
 In Control and Automation, 2006.
 MED '06.
 14th Mediterranean Conference on, 28-30 June 2006, pages 1-6, 2006.
 IEEE.
 Note: Available from ieeexplore.ieee.org.
-[PDF] [doi:10.1109/MED.2006.3287822B2B2B2B2B2B] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] [doi:10.1109/MED.2006.3287822B2B2B2B2B2B] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: